 Address: 235 Giant City Rd, Makanda, IL 62958

-Make it a road trip from visiting Giant City State Park, and visit Illinois’ famous Great River Road, and bask in the abundance of fall foliage, autumn vibes while you drive alongside the Mississippi Road, which goes all the way up to Minnesota.
+Make it a road trip from visiting Giant City State Park, visiting Illinois’ famous Great River Road, and bask in the abundance of fall foliage, and autumn vibes while you drive alongside the Mississippi Road, which goes all the way up to Minnesota.

 Dates: September-October for fall views

-Heap’s Haunted Corn Maze
+27. Heap’s Haunted Corn Maze

 A very midwestern way to bring in the autumn season with these fall festival ideas.
 It’s definitely a fun idea for any fall weekend!

-Admission: prices vary between $6.oo-$18.00 depending on what activity you want to do
+Admission: prices vary between $6.00-$18.00 depending on what activity you want to do

-Dates: Fridays, Saturdays, and Sundays 10/10-10/31
+Dates: Fridays, Saturdays, and Sundays from September 29th-October 31st, 2023

 Address: 4853 US-52, Minooka, IL 60447

-Candlelight Tour of New Salem
+28. Candlelight Tour of New Salem

 If a live museum with homes from Abraham Lincoln’s era, with people wearing clothing from the times, sharing historical facts and spooky stories, definitely check out this amazing experience for history buffs and spooky seekers.

 Address: 15588 History Lane Petersburg IL 62675

-Centralia Halloween Parade and Fall Festival
+29. Centralia Halloween Parade and Fall Festival

 A fun day full of activities for family fun, friends, and people of all ages to enjoy everything from a Halloween parade, delicious food, marching bands, and floats.

-Dates: October 30th
+Dates: October 27th, 2023

-Address: Poplar Street in Downtown Centralia
+Address: Poplar Street in Downtown Centralia, Illinois

-Prairie Land Heritage Museum Fall Festival and Steam Show
+30. Prairie Land Heritage Museum Fall Festival and Steam Show

 Then definitely include the Prairie Land Heritage Museum Fall Festival and Steam Show as a potential destination/fall activity to include in your plans, because this is sure to offer a good time!

 Address: 1003 West Michigan, Jacksonville, Illinois 62650

-Oglesby Harvest Fest
+31. Oglesby Harvest Fest

-Near one of Illinois’ famous state parks, Starved Rock, Harvest Fest is a fall festival that offers its visitors and families face painting, a magician, petting zoo, pony rides, delicious food, and a costume parade for all to enjoy.
+Near one of Illinois’ famous state parks, Starved Rock, Harvest Fest is a fall festival that offers its visitors and families face painting, a magician, a petting zoo, pony rides, delicious food, and a costume parade for all to enjoy.